Shen Yinmo: Poetry Example - Sānxián (三弦)

-Post 1949
+Post-1949

 Following the establishment of the People's Republic, he assumed a number of official and semi-official positions.
-These included Deputy Head of the Central Culture Bureau 中央文史馆副馆长 (appointed by Chou En Lai), Shanghai Municipal People's Council Member上海市人委委员, member of the People's Congress (national) and member of the People's Consultative Committee 全国人大代表和政协委员.
+These included Deputy Head of the Central Culture Bureau (appointed by Chou En Lai), Shanghai Municipal People's Council Member, member of the People's Congress (national) and member of the People's Consultative Committee.
 There were also numerous semi-official positions in cultural and calligraphy organizations.
-He personally established the Shanghai Chinese Calligraphy and Seal Research Institute上海市中国书法篆刻研究会.
+He personally established the Shanghai Chinese Calligraphy and Seal Research Institute.

 Around 1950, his poems appeared prominently in the literature supplement of the newspapers Guangming Daily, Wen Hui Bao, and Jiefang Daily.
 He published many articles, poems and calligraphy during the following dozen-plus years until the Cultural Revolution in 1966.
 On the occasion of the 10th anniversary for the People's Republic in 1959, he presented 115 poems.

 He was elected by Shanghai to be a Representative of the National People's Congress in September 1964.

 He is best known as a calligrapher.
 Shen Yinmo's calligraphy stylistic range and techniques span to the Song dynasty masters.
-Most artists can only emulate to the Qing and few can achieve the Ming period.
-This is an assessment by Professor Lu 陆维钊 of the Zhejiang Academy of Arts.
 He was director of a research institute and published many historical studies on calligraphy drawing upon his personal mental and technical experiences when emulating famous earlier styles.

 During the Cultural Revolution (1966–76) Shen, already in his 80s, was tortured by the Red Guards.
 They were against all non-communist forms of art and culture and declared Shen a "counter-revolutionary".
-He destroyed all his personal writings and his collection of old calligraphy and manuscripts.
-It was not enough.
+He destroyed all his personal writings and his collection of old calligraphy and manuscripts, though this did not prove sufficient to end his persecution.
 He was forced to write confessions and self-criticisms, posting them outside his house.
 These were eagerly taken by people who sought his calligraphy.

 He eventually succumbed to the after effects of the repeated abuse at the age of 87.

-Major Achievements. 书法大师
+Legacy

-Shen Yinmo was a unique and important figure in the 20th-century Chinese literary scene.
-His achievements were in 4 intersecting domains.
-1) He was an accomplished poet both in classical and vernacular Chinese.
-2) He was a great calligrapher who mastered a full range of styles going all the way back to the Song dynasty artists.
-He was prolific and left a huge body of works.
-3) Shen Yinmo studied and analyzed the techniques of calligraphy brushwork publishing numerous works about brushwork.
-4) He expanded the popularity of calligraphy as an art form by his numerous exhibitions and other activities as well as by cultivating younger talent.
-For example, he would publish poems in popular newspapers such as Wen Hui Bao 文汇报 in calligraphy instead of literary journal.
+Shen Yinmo is recognised as a significant figure in the 20th-century Chinese literary scene.
+His achievements were in four intersecting domains.
+He was an accomplished poet both in classical and vernacular Chinese.
+He was a celebrated calligrapher proficient in a range of styles going all the way back to the Song dynasty artists.
+He was prolific and left a sizeable body of work.
+Shen Yinmo studied and analyzed the techniques of calligraphy brushwork publishing numerous works about brushwork.
+He expanded the popularity of calligraphy as an art form by his numerous exhibitions and other activities as well as by cultivating younger talent.
+For example, he would publish poems in popular newspapers such as Wen Hui Bao in calligraphy instead of literary journal.

-Shen Yinmo was a unique contributor to a vibrant 20th-century Chinese cultural scene. where he left an indelible legacy.